FlorianFrank/petalinux_standalone_setup_guide_zcu102/README.md

 ### 7. Build PetaLinux

-No as we have configured all settings, you can build Petalinux by executing
+Now that all settings have been configured, you can build the PetaLinux project by running the following command:

 ```bash
 $ petalinux-build